The Victorian Government has committed to release a Victorian Air Quality Strategy. It will:

-- Articulate clear, sustainable and cost effective policies and programs to ensure a clean air for all Victorians
+- Articulate clear, sustainable and cost effective policies and programs to ensure clean air for all Victorians

 - Empower Victorians to reduce air pollution and their exposure to it